kristibui/Animator/README.md

 # Animator
-Simple Animator that animates text files, written in Java, using MVC design
+Simple Animator that animates text files, written in Java, using MVC design.